kushaldev75/Airbnb-Analysis-Seattle/README.md

 This is My very first Data Analysis Poject using Airbnb Data for Seattle which describes the listing activities of Housing-Stays at Seattle, WA

 # Inspiration
 The Project is part of my Udacity Nanodegree Program.
-My Aim is to seek some insights from Airbnb Data in order to leverage Business Findings and some suggestions for Future Hosts.
+My Aim is to seek some insights from Airbnb Data in order to leverage Business Decisions and some suggestions for Future Hosts.

 # Project Overview
 My Whole Project is summed up in "Seattle Airbnb.ipynb" Jupyter Notebook which contains following major phases-